How do I send an email message to a group of people?

-Note: At Indiana University, if you are considering mass mailing, be aware that the University Information Policy Office (UIPO) distinguishes between administrative mailings and mail that is for interpersonal communication, and treats the two differently.
-For details, see What is IU's policy concerning mass mailing via email?
+At Indiana University, if you are considering mass mailing, be aware that the University Information Policy Office (UIPO) distinguishes between administrative mailings and mail that is for interpersonal communication, and treats the two differently.
+For details, see About IU's policy on mass email.

 On this page: